adribaeza/python-llmchat-fastapi-streamlit/README.md

 - Docker.
 If you deploy solution in your machine, you can download Docker Desktop from the [Docker website](https://www.docker.com/products/docker-desktop).
 - Kubernetes.
 You can enable Kubernetes in Docker Desktop by going to Preferences > Kubernetes > Enable Kubernetes in your machine if you want to deploy the solution in Kubernetes locally.
 - Python 3.8+.
 You can download it from the [Python website](https://www.python.org/downloads/).
 - FastAPI.
 View installation instructions in the [FastAPI documentation](https://fastapi.tiangolo.com/).
-Not necesary if you use requirements.txt file.
+Not necesary if you install dependencies by requirements.txt file.
 - Streamlit.
 View installation instructions in the [Streamlit documentation](https://docs.streamlit.io/).
-Not necesary if you use requirements.txt file.
+Not necesary if you install dependencies by requirements.txt file.

 ### Installation